JaedenRotondo/obsidian-git-sync/COMP 348/C Functions.md

 - In this example, `do_something` is visible to the outside world but the helper is not
 ---
 ### Function Location
+- You are free to place functions anywhere in your source file